Labour Board - Members

 Adrian Morrison

 Adrian Morrison was appointed to the Labour Board in November 2017.
-Mr. Morrison is a Regional Vice President of Black & McDonald Limited, responsible for Atlantic Canada and Bermuda.
+Mr. Morrison was a Regional Vice President of Black & McDonald Limited, responsible for Atlantic Canada and Bermuda.
 Mr. Morrison has significant knowledge and experience in the construction industry.
 Mr. Morrison chaired the CANS-IWK Capital Campaign in 2014 – 15 which raised over $1.5M to help renovate and modernize the NICU.
 He is a champion of Techsploration, an organization providing young women with opportunities to explore science, trades and technology occupations.
 He served for many years as a Director of the Millwrights Trade Classification with CLRA.
 Mr. Morrison’s present appointment runs until January 24, 2026.

 Connie Nolan